MSallermann/chemfit/docs/src/usage/overview.rst

 A minimal ``Fitter`` example
 #############################

-Performing a fit with this package is generally involves three steps:
+Performing a fit with this package generally involves three steps:

 #.
 Create an *objective function*.
 This may be any function or callable object, where the ``__call__`` operator has the signature ``f(params : dict[str, float]) -> float``.